voxeet/comms-sdk-unreal/README.md

 7. Add an `On Initialized` event by clicking the add button (+) next to the event located in the `Details` sub-window.
 After this step, the `On Initialized (DolbyIOObserver)` element should appear in the main window.

-8. Right-click the Blueprint, add a `Demo Conference` component and connect the component with the `On Initialized` event.
+8. Right-click the Blueprint, add a `Demo Conference` component, and connect the component with the `On Initialized` event.

 9. Connect the `Target` pins of `Demo Conference` and `Dolby.io Subsystem`.
 ![example](./Images/all-token.png)